hashkat/hashkat/docs/glossary.md

 From this example, the AgentType1 will only follow other agents that have the same ideology and region because they care about the region and ideology for the hashtag follow method.
 If both are set to false, then the AgentType1 will follow agents with any ideology from any location.

-####humour_bins
-**(type: int)** To determine how a retweet is passed based on humour, there are different values dedicated to each humour bin which describes how a tweet will be passed from agent to agent based on humour.
-The value for each bin is what ever value is set in the preference classes section for ‘humourous’ multiplied by the probability density function.

 ####'humourous' tweets
 **(type: n/a)** In the agents section, there are different types of tweets that agents can tweet.
 One of the tweet types is ‘humourous’ which can be thought of as how often they tweet humourous tweets.
 When an agent tweets a humourous tweet,